elvis-epx/rexif/README.md

 RExif is a native Rust create, written to extract EXIF data from JPEG and TIFF images.

 It is in very early stages of development.
 Documentation and examples are still scarce, sorry about that.
 It is also my pet project to learn a bit of Rust.
+It is very fast: it takes about 2ms to parse an in-memory image (measured on Core i5).

 The crate also contains a
 sample binary called 'rexiftool' that accepts files as arguments and prints the EXIF data.
 It gives